mlswg/mls-protocol/draft-ietf-mls-protocol.md

 when generating a new KeyPackage or fresh `leaf_secret`).

-Whenever enough entropy has accumulated in a pool all subsequent values extracted from it will look as if they were sampled from a truly uniform random and independant entropy source.
+Whenever enough entropy has accumulated in a pool all subsequent values extracted from it will look as if they were sampled from a truly uniform random and independent entropy source.
 This holds even if an adversary can control all inputs mixed into the pool after is has accumulated enough entropy.
 Pools can accumulate sufficient entropy either by being initialized using a good source of randomness or by having sufficient